China warns U.S. it will defend own trade interests

 “China’s direct exports to the U.S. are not big.
 But there will be some impact due to our exports via the United States or indirect exports,” Zhang told reporters on the sidelines of the China Development Forum in Beijing on Saturday.

-China’s state-run Global Times said Beijing was only just beginning to look at means to retaliate.
+Global Times said Beijing was only just beginning to look at means to retaliate.

 “We believe it is only part of China’s countermeasures, and soybeans and other U.S. farm products will be targeted,” the widely-read tabloid said in a Saturday editorial.